If your organization has SSO enabled, you will notice you have a list of domains in your HackEDU Admin Dashboard:

 In this example, we will login as

-If you are not already logged in to an account on your SSO provider, they will prompt you for your username and password before continuing.
+If you are not already logged in to an account on your SSO provider, it will prompt you for your username and password before continuing.

 Here is an example using Google as your SSO provider:

-You can login as any user in your SSO provider.
+You can login as any user with your SSO provider.
 It is important to note that it does not have to be the same user you entered on the first step.

 Case #1: Unexpected User

-In this example case, let's say that you logged in as
+In this use case, let's say that you logged in as

 From here, you are authenticated with SSO and you will be redirected back to the HackEDU app.
 Your user token will authenticate you as